robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 #### IF-MAP Server (local)
 * Read: None
 * Write: Publish configuration.
-This is driven by the configuration received from RabbitMQ.
+This is driven by the messages received from RabbitMQ.

 #### RabbitMQ (default is local, configurable)
 * Read: Receive configuration sent from the API server who got user request originally.